-Medway NHS Foundation Trust (the Trust) Windmill Road, Gillingham, Kent ME7 5NY collects information about you in order to provide healthcare to the individual for whom you care.
-Some of our patients have carers who support them whilst they are receiving treatment at the Trust and other healthcare providers.
-Our aim is to maintain full and accurate records and to keep this information confidential and secure.
+Medway NHS Foundation Trust (the Trust) Windmill Road, Gillingham, Kent ME7 5NY collects information about you in order to provide your healthcare.
+Our aim is to maintain full and accurate records of the care we provide for you and keep this information confidential and secure.

-This explains how the Trust uses and manages the information it holds about carers, including how the information may be shared with other NHS organisations and non- NHS organisations, and how the confidentiality is maintained.
+This explains how the Trust uses and manages the information it holds about you, including how the information may be shared with other NHS organisations and non-NHS organisations, and how confidentiality is maintained.